ispstiima/AgRibotLeafyVeg/README.md

 # Credits
 Annalisa Milella (CNR-STIIMA) and Giulio Reina (Politecnico of Bari) conceived and performed the experiments.
 Roberto Marani (CNR-STIIMA) contributed to dataset generation and maintenance.
 The agricultural farm Cantina San Donaci (BR), Italy, is gratefully acknowledged for hosting experimental tests and for support during data collection.

-# Contact person: Annalisa Milella - annalisa.milella@cnr.it
+# Contact person:
+Annalisa Milella - annalisa.milella@cnr.it

-National Research Council of Italy (CNR), Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA), via Amendola 122 D/O, 70126, Bari, Italy
+National Research Council of Italy (CNR)
+Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA) via Amendola 122 D/O, 70126, Bari, Italy

 # Cite this dataset